Options class (ScrollBar)

 Example

-null {null}, specifies that the largeChange field defines the largeChange property.
+null {null}, uses the default largeChange value.
 By default, the largeChange is 10.

 0 {number}, no change once the user clicks the scroll's background or presses the PAGE UP or PAGE DOWN keys.